adbaditya/metadata-maker/README.md

 # MetadataMaker
-**AI-Integrated Metadata Maker Template Series** is a web application designed to generate good-enough quality metadata for unique and non-bibliographic items with AI assistance.
+**AI-Integrated Metadata Maker Template Series** is a web application designed to generate core-level metadata for unique and non-bibliographic items with AI assistance.
 It supports export in two formats—MARC and HTML—to accommodate various metadata ingestion systems and content management systems.

 ## 🔍 How it works